 Prostate Info

 Prostate cancer is a significant health care issue in the U.S. and remains the second leading cause of cancer death in this country.
-In 2012, approximately 215,000 new cases were diagnosed and over 30,000 deaths occurred as a result of the disease.
+In 2024 the American Cancer Society reported that approximately 299,000 new cases were diagnosed and over 35,000 deaths occurred as a result of the disease.
 Prostate cancer is a curable disease when detected early but it typically causes no symptoms in the early stages.
 Thus, in order to detect disease when it is early and most treatable, patients must be actively screened, with a blood test (PSA) and digital rectal exam (DRE) of the prostate.

 Many men use the argument that testing is unnecessary if they feel well and have no urologic symptoms.
 The rationale seems misguided since prostate cancer is typically advanced and less curable once symptoms do occur, i.e. difficulty voiding, blood in the urine, back/bone pain or weight loss.
 Several treatment options are available for patients with cancer confined to the prostate with high rates of cure but only when detected early.
 Once the cancer spreads beyond the prostate, treatment is less successful.
 Unfortunately, about 15% of men will have this late stage or metastatic disease at initial diagnosis.